matdave/BannerRevise/core/components/bannerrevised/docs/readme.txt

-BannerRevised - manage your ads
+BannerRevised for MODX Revolution.

 Simple and handy way to manage your banner ads.
 Also this can be used without images, as only-text ads.

-it is fork from Jeroen Kenters BannerX with some good new features.
+It is forked from bezumkin & modx-pro BannerY which is forked from Jeroen Kenters BannerX.